tmoura10/FlickrSample/README.md

 # About this project

-This is a Sample Application created as an exercise of Uber Interview.

 The main goal was to search for a term on flickr and display a list of images with a clean architecture code.

 To achieve that, the app has different modules for each resposability: Ui, Domain and Network and use interfaces to handle boundaries and create tests.